apache/camel-website/content/blog/2022/02/camel315-whatsnew/index.md

 ### Better Java 17 support

 Although Java 17 is not officially supported, we did improve a few Camel components to make them work with Java 17.
-The official support is Java 11.
+The official support is for Java 11.

 ### New components